2020 All rights Reserved John The Baptist Artworks & Photography

 I have never lost my childlike wonder.

 As a Christian, I do not take any credit for the beauty of the scenes I shoot, for it is the artwork of God.
 For this reason, although all digital photos must be computer processed in order to restore that which the camera does not adequately capture (for cameras are nowhere near as sophisticated as our eyes), I deliberately avoid “Photoshopping” my images into fantasy.
 My artistic ethos is far more akin to National Geographic photographers (who seek to present the natural world as it is) rather than much of the mainstream landscape photography world, which frequently uses reality as a basis to manipulate an image into varying degrees of artistic fantasy.
-Speaking as an artist, there is no ‘right’ or ‘wrong’ way to develop an artistic image, for abstraction is as valid of an artistic style as realism; however, as a Christian, my goal is to present God’s artwork, not mine.
+Speaking as an artist, there is no ‘right’ or ‘wrong’ way to develop an artistic image, for abstraction is as valid of an artistic style as realism.
+However, as a Christian landscape photographer, my goal is to present God’s artwork, not mine.

-Situated in the international port city of Hobart, Tasmania, Australia Salamanca Market attracts up to 25,000 visitors each Saturday from scores of different nations on every continent.
+Situated in the international port city of Hobart, Tasmania, Australia, Salamanca Market attracts up to 25,000 visitors each Saturday from scores of different nations on every continent.
 The open-air market runs every Saturday (8:30 am – 3 pm) year round and features 300+ stalls of Tasmania’s finest arts, crafts, woodwork, local produce, wines, etc. as well as local buskers and entertainers.